RackWare-Inc/Rackware-Golden-Template/README.md

 Key Benefits
-- Non-disruptive /Live Migrations
+- Non-disruptive / Live Migrations
 - Highly secure and efficient data transfer.
-- Include/Exclude Lists: Capture and sync only specific files and directories rather than entire systems.
+- Include / Exclude Lists: Capture and sync only specific files and directories rather than entire systems.
 - Delta Sync: Sync only the changed parts of files during the final data sync, drastically lowering cutover times.
 - Network optimization: bandwidth usage limitations, compression and check point restart for all sync operations